Selenium

 • Selenium 4 brought an easy way of locating elements with the inclusion of relative locators.

-• Relative locators, also referred to as Friendly locators, help locate WebElements near to, left of, right of, above, and below a specified element.
+• Relative locators, also called Friendly locators, help locate WebElements near to, left of, right of, above, and below a specified element.

 • It supports the usage of withTagName (in Selenium 4 Java) or with_tag_name (in Selenium 4 Python).
 It helps locate web elements based on the visual location relative to other DOM elements.